davidmeredith/devsGuidebook/devGuidebook.md

 For example, parallelism with increasingly 'heavyweight' hardware implementations could range from:
 - single host with shared memory parallelism using platform threads that map to multiple cores/CPUs on the same motherboard,
 - as above but data is shared within the same process using other mechanisms than memory, such as a memory-mapped file (memory and disk) or other inter-process-communication methods (IPC),
-- multi-processing where each child-process has its own memory space and each processes cosumes one core,
+- multi-processing where each child-process has its own memory space and each processes consumes one core,
 - K8s worker nodes working within the same K8s cluster but typically without a high performance interconnect,
-- HPC using compute clusters that message-pass over a 'tightly coupled' high perfomance interconnect,
+- HPC using compute clusters that message-pass over a 'tightly coupled' high performance interconnect,
-- geograpically distributed nodes (e.g., remote Actors / FaaS / Grid computing),
+- geographically distributed nodes (e.g., remote Actors / FaaS / Grid computing),
-- geograpically distributed multi-clustering (e.g., Grid, federated HPC, a potential route to exa-scale).
+- geographically distributed multi-clustering (e.g., Grid, federated HPC, a potential route to exa-scale).

 Some general recommendations:
 - Keep platform threads as isolated as possible & limit mutable global state: